 Homemade granola is a staple in my house, as is my homemade yogurt.
 You can rave about your morning juice all you want, but frankly I want to eat something I can crunch.
 And that’s why you’ll find me almost every morning sprinkling a bunch of granola over my yogurt and topping it with whatever good-looking berries I can find.
 (Note: in the dead of winter, it’s hard to find good organic berries—you want organic because berries consistently rank near the top of the fruits and vegetables most treated with pesticides.
 But there’s a great solution for winter, and it’s called jam.)

 The great thing about granola is that once you learn a basic recipe, you can change it up based on what you can find at the store (for a reasonable price) or what season it is.
 My staple recipe, though, is this one.
 Old-fashioned oats tossed with nuts, pumpkin seeds, and warming spices.
-It’s perfect for fall, though I eat it year-round.
+It’s gluten-free and perfect for fall, though I eat it year-round.
 And I gift it too!
 Make a batch, put it in some glass jars, tie a pretty ribbon around the base of the lid, and you have the perfect holiday, house-warming, or hostess gift.

 Let’s get started.
 First, line a 1/2 sheet pan (or a cookie sheet with sides) with foil or parchment paper.
 Then mix all your dry ingredients together in a medium bowl: oats, nuts, brown sugar, spices, and salt.
 I like to add a couple of tablespoons of chia seeds as well—you can’t really taste them in the final product, but chia seeds add fiber and omega-3 fatty acids, as well as being packed with antioxidants.